kea-inc/nlp-interview/README.md

 ## Submission
 1. Fork this repo
 2. Do what you got to do.
-Suggested libraries if you're going to be coding in JS
+Use these libraries as you're going to be coding in JS
     -  node-nlp - [https://www.npmjs.com/package/node-nlp](https://www.npmjs.com/package/node-nlp)
 4. Submit a Pull Request (PR)
 5. In the PR, include a README that includes the following: